WWST is proud to be affiliated with:

 Worcester Warriors Rugby Club

-The last two years have been extremely challenging.
-However, following the acquisition by Junction 6 Limited in May 2024 there has been huge progress, with clear plans to return elite level rugby to Sixways.
+There followed over two years in the wilderness which proved to be extremely challenging for all involved.
+However, following the acquisition by Junction 6 Limited in May 2024 the progress has been huge, with clear plans to return elite level rugby, an Academy and a Women's team to Sixways.
 In October 2024 Warriors formally expressed their interest in joining the RFU's new Tier 2 league for the 2025/26 season, submitting their application a few weeks later.
-On 3rd April 2025 it was announced that Worcester Warriors had been granted a place in the RFU's revamped Tier 2 competition and the advent of the new season is hotly anticipated.
+On 3rd April 2025 it was announced that Worcester Warriors had been granted a place in the RFU's revamped Tier 2 competition, Champ Rugby, and the advent of the new season is hotly anticipated.

 The official Worcester Warriors Website can be found here.